What is Arm Lift Surgery (Brachioplasty)?

 If you are in good health, are less than 25-30 pounds overweight, and cannot tone or tighten your upper arms despite diet and exercise, you are an ideal candidate for Smartlipo/Laser Skin Tightening.
 As with all procedures, you should have realistic expectations of the results and understand the procedure and recovery process.

 As with brachioplasty surgery, Smartlipo / Laser Skin Tightening patients leave our office wearing a protective sleeve-like wrapping.
-This is a post operative compression garment worn to ensure proper healing and to minimize swelling.
+This is a post-operative compression garment worn to ensure proper healing and to minimize swelling.
 The incisions will be bandaged to avoid any outside contact that may cause infection.
 Patients can expect to see some blood tinged oozing from the site for the first 24 hours after the procedure.
 There is minimal discomfort, yet we prescribe a pain medication along with an antibiotic as a precautionary measure to decrease the risk of infection.
 We encourage all of our surgery patients to take the Arnica Montana that we provide to help alleviate bruising and swelling.
-Patients return to our office within three or four days for their initial post op.
-At that appointment, the doctor will determine how often the patient will wear the compression garment and when the next post op appointment will be.
+Patients return to our office in Chicago and Northbrook within three or four days for their initial post-op.
+At that appointment, the doctor will determine how often the patient will wear the compression garment and when the next post-op appointment will be.
 It is best that the patient does not engage in any strenuous activity for the first week after surgery, yet he or she can return to normal daily activities right away.